 Offshore wind power is considered to be essential for the further growth of renewable energy in Japan, since three-quarters of Japan’s land is mountainous and the remaining flatlands are densely populated, but Japan has approximately 29,751 km of coastline.

 The government has been introducing various policy measures, including legislation to establish new rules for the use of offshore areas, to promote offshore wind power.
-Although only a few pilot offshore wind farms are operating in Japan, there are more offshore wind projects being planned and many of them are currently in the process of environment impact assessment (EIA); see further below.
+In line with this trend, there are several offshore wind projects being planned and many of them are currently in the process of environment impact assessment (EIA).
 Thus, the offshore wind market in Japan is expected to grow in the next few years, with the government setting targets of 10 GW by 2030 and 30–45 GW by 2050.